-Arrears of Interest (together with the corresponding Additional Interest Amount) may at the option of the Issuer, subject to the Prior Approval of the Relevant Supervisory Authority in respect of Interest Amounts which were mandatorily deferred by the Issuer following the occurrence of a Regulatory Deficiency Event, be paid in whole or (in accordance with subparagraph (v) below) in part at any time upon the expiry of not less than 14 days' notice to such effect given by the Issuer to the Noteholders in accordance with Condition 10 and to the Fiscal Agent, but all Arrears of Interest (together with the corresponding Additional Interest Amount) in respect of all Notes for the time being outstanding shall become due in full on whichever is the earliest of:
+Any interest in respect of the Notes not paid on an Optional Interest Payment Date or a Mandatory Interest Deferral Date and deferred in accordance with Condition 3.7(i) or 3.7(ii), together with any other interest deferred on any previous Interest Payment Date, shall, so long as the same remains outstanding, constitute Arrears of Interest.
+Arrears of Interest (together with the corresponding Additional Interest Amount) may at the option of the Issuer, subject to the Prior Approval of the Relevant Supervisory Authority in respect of Interest Amounts which were mandatorily deferred by the Issuer on a Mandatory Interest Deferral Date, be paid in whole or (in accordance with sub-paragraph (v) below) in part at any time upon the expiry of not less than 14 days' notice to such effect given by the Issuer to the Fiscal Agent and, in accordance with Condition 10, the Noteholders, but all Arrears of Interest (together with the corresponding Additional Interest Amount) in respect of all Notes for the time being outstanding shall become due in full on whichever is the earliest of:

-- (A) the next Interest Payment Date which is not a Mandatory Interest Deferral Date on which a payment of interest is made; or - (B) the next Interest Payment Date which is a Compulsory Interest Payment Date; or - (C) the date fixed for any redemption or purchase of the Notes in accordance with Condition 4 or Condition 8; or - (D) the date on which an order is made or a resolution is passed for the liquidation (as described in Condition 8) of the Issuer (other than a solvent winding-up solely for the purpose of a reconstruction or amalgamation or the substitution in place of the Issuer of a successor in business of the Issuer, the terms of which reconstruction, amalgamation or substitution (i) have previously been approved by an Extraordinary Resolution (as defined in the Agency Agreement) of the Noteholders and (ii) do not provide that the Notes shall thereby become payable).
+(A) the next Interest Payment Date which is not a Mandatory Interest Deferral Date on which a payment of interest is made; or

+- (B) the next Interest Payment Date which is a Compulsory Interest Payment Date; or - (C) the date fixed for any redemption or purchase of the Notes in accordance with Condition 4 or Condition 8; or - (D) the date on which an order is made or a resolution is passed for the liquidation (as described in Condition 8) of the Issuer (other than a solvent winding-up solely for the purpose of a reconstruction or amalgamation or the substitution in place of the Issuer of a successor in business of the Issuer, the terms of which reconstruction, amalgamation or substitution (i) have previously been approved by an Extraordinary Resolution (as defined in the Agency Agreement) of the Noteholders and (ii) do not provide that the Notes shall thereby become payable).